 To help you out, we've curated a list of the most essential, nightmare-inducing Graham Masterton books.
 From tales of demonic possession to vengeful reincarnates from bygone eras, each one features a unique combination of history, horror, and the supernatural that will make you scared to see the sun go down.

 Seymour Wallis is convinced his house is alive—in fact, he believes it's breathing.
 While his claims are mostly met with a gimlet eye, Detective John Hyatt is willing to give him the benefit of the doubt.
 It’s a decision John regrets the minute he crosses the threshold and encounters the home's hidden horrors.
-It's obvious that there is, indeed, a centuries-old, malevolent force living within the walls—and it has no plans of moving on.
+It's obvious that there is, indeed, a centuries-old, malevolent force living within the walls—and it doesn't plan on leaving.

 The Devil in Gray